hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 Follow the steps in the screenshot below to generate the *public key* and *private key*.
 >Before continuing, read here for important information and clarification:
-- When prompted to enter a new password, press "enter" since we no longer want to have to endure the pain of password entering *(we don't need to type a password because we aren't engaging with very secure data)*
+- When prompted to enter a new password, press "enter" since we no longer want to have to endure the pain of password entering *(a password isn't needed because we aren't engaging with very secure data)*

 ![Image](sshKey1.png)